-His hint didn’t light any bulbs in her memory, so Ian spelled it out for her.
+His hint failed to light up her memory, so Ian spelled it out for her.

 (You called him Father.)

-Ian gave her an overexaggerated ‘duh’ stare.
-(I know.
-How many times have I said that?
-I was the one who told you to call him ‘Father’ when I first brought you to the house.)
+Ian gave her an overexaggerated ‘duh’ look.
+(How many times have I said that?
+I was the one who told you to call him Father when I first brought you to the house.)